omdevteam/om/docs_src/docs/parameters.md

 **active_xray_evr_code (int)**
 :  EVR event code corresponding to the x-rays being active.
-To determine if the x-rays are active, OM checks if the code provided by this parameter marches one of the EVR event codes associated with the current event.
+To determine if the x-rays are active, OM checks if the code provided by this parameter matches one of the EVR event codes associated with the current event.

      Example: `42`